 I’m so thrilled to finally have the opportunity to introduce you to someone who for me represents an exciting new generation of bridal fashion designers.

 Rita Colson first came onto my radar around a year ago with her two beautiful Instagram feeds, her professional feed at @ritacolson and her personal feed at @colsonstyletheory.
-I’ve been watching this talented designer closely ever since and thought it was about time I got to know her a little better.
+I’ve been watching this talented designer of contemporary, non traditional wedding dresses closely ever since and thought it was about time I got to know her a little better.
 The launch of her new bridal collection, ‘Light in Movement’, provided a perfect opportunity.

 Hello Rita!
 Please introduce yourself…